The aim of this article

 On the final evening before his crucifixion Jesus revealed many important things to his friends, whereby he continued to support the reliability of his words: “Believe in God; believe also in me; I am the way, and the truth, and the life; Whoever has seen me has seen the Father; I am in the Father and the Father is in me” (14:1–10) by the testimony of his deeds (14:11).
 He also provided his disciples with a deeper insight into His relationship with the Father, and last but not least he explained to them the role of the Holy Spirit.
 Although in this matter the disciples still displayed a rather low level of understanding—as we see from their questions and statements in 14:5,8,22; 16:17 f. + 29 f.—slowly but surely the seed of faith started to sprout, culminating in Thomas’ spontaneous confession, “My Lord and my God” (20:28).
-Certainly Thomas, who had even doubted the resurrection of the Lord (20:24–25), did not suddenly come to a deeper understanding of Christ than all the other disciples.
-Rather he expressed what his friends had understood all the more before him.
+Thus Thomas, who had at first even doubted the resurrection of the Lord (20:24–25), simply expressed what his friends had understood all the more before him.
 That is the conviction John wanted to get across and to strengthen throughout his whole gospel.

 In Revelation John reaffirms what he claimed before in saying that Jesus is the “First and the Last” (1:17; cf. Isaiah 44:6), who is worthy of praise in the same way as the One who is sitting on his throne (5:12–14), and who, like God (21:6), is “the Alpha and the Omega” (22:13).
-The fact that John refers the clearest monotheistic statements in the Old Testament (Isaiah 40:10 and 62:11) to Jesus should actually compel all the deniers of Jesus’ divinity to surrender unconditionally.
-Otherwise they must consider John to be a heretic who wanted to undermine the Jewish belief in the one and only God, something that was surely unthinkable for John and the rest of the NT writers.
+The fact that John refers clear monotheistic statements in the Old Testament (Isaiah 40:10 and 62:11) to Jesus should be sufficient to help those who deny Jesus’ divinity to change their mind.
+Neither John nor the other New Testament writers wanted to undermine the Jewish belief in the one and only God.
 Instead, they consistently testify that the Almighty God has revealed that He himself is the messianic Saviour of His nation and of all people, showing his everlasting love to the world in his one and only begotten Son (If the Son were only a created being, God could have or still could send many such “sons”).